Da1yuqin/EviNoteRAG/README.md

 ![mainfig](assets/mainfig_EviNoteRAG.png)
-We proposes EviNote-RAG, a new framework to enhance Retrieval-Augmented Generation (RAG) for open-domain question answering with large language models.
+We proposes **EviNote-RAG**, a new framework to enhance Retrieval-Augmented Generation (RAG) for open-domain question answering with large language models.
 Existing RAG methods often suffer from noisy and irrelevant retrieved content, which hampers answer quality and reasoning reliability.
 EviNote-RAG introduces an intermediate note-taking step: after retrieval, the model generates Supportive-Evidence Notes (SENs) that distill only the answer-critical evidence and explicitly state when no relevant information is found.
 These notes also annotate key and uncertain facts, mimicking human note-taking to improve focus and robustness.
 To guide this process, the framework incorporates an Evidence Quality Reward (EQR) based on entailment, assessing whether SENs logically support the final answer.
 EviNote-RAG is validated on seven QA benchmarks, achieving state-of-the-art results and demonstrating superior generalization and stability compared to strong baselines across both in-domain and out-of-domain tasks.
 Our findings show that evidence-based abstraction significantly improves both answer accuracy and training robustness for RAG systems.

 ## 🔥News